-A SITE SPECIFIC DOCUMENTARY THEATER PIECE ABOUT THE HARMFUL ENVIRONMENTAL EFFECTS SURROUNDING THE NORTH BROOKLYN PIPELINE
+A SITE SPECIFIC DOCUMENTARY THEATER PERFORMANCE OUTLINING THE HARMFUL ENVIRONMENTAL EFFECTS OF THE NORTH BROOKLYN PIPELINE

 WRITTEN/DIRECTED BY: RAY JORDAN ACHAN

 PRODUCED BY: EXILED TONGUES